 Named after the famous volcano in Ecuador, Cotopaxi is an outdoor clothing brand with a social conscience.
 The brand funds sustainable poverty alleviation projects, so you can buy its products knowing you’re contributing to something good.

 The outerwear on offer with Cotopaxi is on the lower end of the price scale, but the company hasn’t compromised on quality.
-Llama fibre and goose down are staple materials among the brand’s products.
+Llama fiber and goose down are staple materials among the brand’s products—these guys are good.

 Columbia has just about everything you could possibly want when it comes to outdoor clothing.
-Whether you’re skiing, hiking or even fishing, Columbia will kit you out in style.
+Whether you’re skiing, hiking or even fishing, Columbia will fit you out in style.

 Having tried out a number of its products, I can vouch for the brand with confidence.
 The brand’s products are high quality with excellent durability and I wouldn’t have survived Peru’s Sacred Valley without my Columbia hiking boots.